 Dusty Miller (Centaurea cineraria) is a beautiful and versatile plant that is commonly used in both commercial and residential landscaping.
 The plant is native to the Mediterranean region and is now widely cultivated worldwide.
-Dusty Miller can grow up to 30 inches in height and 12 inches in width.
+It can grow up to 30 inches in height and 12 inches in width.
+Dusty Miller will be found at Martin Garden Center almost all year round.
+The plants are usually available in 4-packs and flats, but we often have larger 4″ plants available.

 Growing and Caring for Dusty Miller